Ronak-Dhingra/Ronak-Dhingra/README.md

 # Hello! 👋<br/>I am Ronak :)

 ## About Me:
 I am an undergraduate student at IIIT-Hyderabad, majoring in Computer Science and Engineering.
-My technology stack involves C, C++, Python, Java, Javascript, HTML and Shell.
+My technology stack involves C, C++, Python, Javascript, HTML and Shell.
  - 📫 How to reach me: ronak.dhingra@students.iiit.ac.in
  - 📝 [My LinkedIn](https://www.linkedin.com/in/ronak-dhingra/)